AleksandrSae/GerundVsInfinitiveQuiz/README.md

 # GerundVsInfinitiveQuiz
-Quiz for learning gerund and infinitive exception words
+Quiz for learning gerund and infinitive exception words.

-Runs in python console only.